grscheller/pythonic-fp-fptools/README.rst

     - the monad encapsulates a state transformation, not a "state"

-This PyPI project is part of of the grscheller `pythonic-fp namespace projects
+This PyPI project is part of the
+`pythonic-fp namespace projects
 <https://github.com/grscheller/pythonic-fp/blob/main/README.md>`_

-**Warning:** The maintainer intends to break out the first, forth and fifth modules to their own repos sometime in the near future.

 Documentation
 -------------